InstrumentalApp/Instrumental/readme.md

 3. NodeJS for your OS/System: https://nodejs.org/en
 4. Install MySQL Workbench/MySQL server
 #### Project Initialization
-1. Clone this repository to your system and navigate to it using your console:  `cd TeamFiveApp/`
+1. Clone this repository to your system and navigate to it using your console:  `cd TeamFiveApp`
 2. Copy and rename `appsettings.Secrets.json.EXAMPLE` to `appsettings.Secrets.json` and configure the DB connection string to your local DB credentials.
+3. CD into the Api: `cd Api/`
-3. Run `dotnet restore` to install dotnet project dependencies.
+4. Run `dotnet restore` to install dotnet project dependencies.
-4. Run `dotnet ef database update` to build the database.
+5. Run `dotnet ef database update` to build the database.
-5. Run `dotnet watch run` to run the backend API on localhost:5000.
+6. Run `dotnet watch run` to run the backend API on localhost:5000.
-6. In another console, `cd Client/`
+7. In another console, `cd Client/`
-7. Run `npm run dev` to start the frontend DEV server.
+8. Run `npm run dev` to start the frontend DEV server.
-8. Navigate to http://localhost:8000/ on your browser.
+9. Navigate to http://localhost:8000/ on your browser.
-9. You should see the react app.
+10. You should see the react app.
 ---
 ### Suggested VSCode Extensions
 - [Postman Extension](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode) - Allows you to run Postman directly in VSCode.
 (For testing API)